Klemek/meme-otron/docs/README.md

 > * You don't have to use all texts shown on templates
 > * You can use an empty text argument ( `""` ) to skip a text and keep it blank

+## Discord features

+Tag the bot and use the above syntax to get started.
+In addition, you can use the following commands:

+* Use `help` to get a simple help message
+* Use `list` to get a list of all meme ids
+* Use `delete` to delete the last message sent by the bot (directed to you)

+Enjoy the full experience of this bot by using direct messages to keep your server free of spam.

 ## List of templates

 You can find here the full list of templates.